rat-software/rat-software/backend/scraper/README.md

-# Classifier
+# Scraper
-The classifier can be used to configure classifiers for the sources.
-It is a flexible app where you can define your own classifiers using the database.
+The scraper app is a software to collect search results from any information retrieval or search engine.

 ## Set up the app

-- Change config_db.ini to connect the app to the rat database
+- Change **/backend/config/config_db.ini/config_db.ini** to connect the app to the rat database

-## Set up the classifier
+## Set up the scraper

-To  setup classifiers, you have to use and store information in the rat database.
-The classifier_db_lib provides functions to read search results and their contents for classification purposes.
+To setup scrapers
 Here is an overview of the tables used for classifiers:

 - result: the result table stores the scrapped and imported urls.
 The tool reads all the information of a stored result to provide the data to the classifier.